Data reports for practical questions

 Featured data report project

-A four-part benchmark comparing pandas default CSV reads, pandas read_csv with the PyArrow engine, grouped file-size results, practical many-file baseball workloads, and CSV versus Parquet repeated reads.
+A growing benchmark project examining pandas default CSV reads, pandas read_csv with the PyArrow engine, file-size effects, many-file workloads, and native Parquet workflows.

 Built from generated JSON

 Each report page can load a local data.json file from the same directory as the page.
-That keeps the page static, inspectable, and easy to host.
+That keeps the page static, inspectable, and straightforward to host.

-This also makes the report easier to check.
-The page explains the method, the JSON stores the result, and the browser handles the searchable tables.
+The page explains the method, the JSON stores the generated result, and the browser handles the searchable tables.

 Accessible by default

 Data reports should not depend on chart-only meaning or visual-only scanning.
-The report pages use plain explanations, summary cards, searchable controls, result counts, captions, headings, and tables.
+These pages use explanations, summary cards, searchable controls, result counts, captions, headings, and tables.

-If a report includes a chart later, the table still needs to carry the meaning.
+A chart can be useful later, but the table still needs to carry the meaning.
 The data should not vanish behind a graphic.
+And thus charts are considered an enhancement to the report, never the full meal deal (as the young people say).

 How these reports are built